4-H Livestock Judging

 Results and Awards

-The summary results in the contests will be emailed within five (5) working days of the contest to the County 4-H Contact.
+The summary results in the contests will be announced at the conclusion of the contest.
+Results will be emailed within five (5) working days of the contest to the County 4-H Contact.
 Detailed results and ribbons will be mailed within 2 weeks of the contest.
 Contestants will be ranked in three groups with blue, red and white ribbons awarded.
 Ribbons will not be awarded to county teams.

 Contestants in national 4-H competition events must not have participated in official post secondary (university, college, junior college or technical school) competitive events of a similar nature in the same subject area to be eligible for participation in national 4-H competitive events.
 Also, they cannot be a member of a post secondary team undergoing training in preparation for an event.
 A 4-H member may participate in each national event one time.
 Therefore, a 4-H member will not be eligible a second time for the same national event and for the qualifying invitational workout.